kevinyang25/latex-test/README.md

 This by commit and push, you can compile the main.tex, the pdf report is in the [gh-pages](https://github.com/Yuchengyw6/latex-test/tree/gh-pages) branch, it is generated automatically.

-The daily data in the report is from [ACHD-data](https://github.com/Yuchengyw6/latex-test/tree/master/data-raw), which is also automatically scraped from different sources daily.

 ## General Logic

 Generally, this report is generated in two steps: